Learn how to find affordable home insurance in California.

-Kin’s HO3 policy protects your home against a variety of losses.
+Yes.
+Kin’s HO3 policy protects your home against a variety of losses, including wildfires.
 It can cover damage for all perils except those explicitly excluded in the policy, such as damage from earth movement (think: earthquakes, sinkholes, and mudslides).
 That said, in most cases, you can add on coverage for excluded losses.
 For example, if you need earthquake insurance, just ask us for details.

 “The absolute best insurance company I have ever worked with in my life without exception.
 I will never again use another insurance company.” – Vicki O.

-The national average for homeowners insurance is $1,211 a year, but Californians typically pay $1,008 a year for their coverage.
-However, your cost may vary depending on your home’s location, its replacement cost, its age and size, the type of personal property you have, and other characteristics of your home.
+The national average for homeowners insurance is $1,211 a year, but our average premium for California is $1,188 a year.
+Your cost may vary depending on your home’s location, its replacement cost, its age and size, the type of personal property you have, and other characteristics of your home.